Jorja Fox: After CSI

 After leaving CSI in 2007, Fox produced the musical Stay Forever: The Life and Music of Dusty Springfield starring Kirsten Holly Smith, about the tension between the public image and private life of bisexual musician Dusty Springfield, which played at the Renberg Theatre in the Los Angeles Gay and Lesbian Center.

 Fox guest-starred in the Lifetime sitcom Drop Dead Diva.
 The episode, which aired on August 16, 2009, had her playing a soccer mom with a criminal past.
 She also did a modeling shoot for Green With Glamour.
 Fox is the co-founder of Honeypot Productions, an independent avant-garde theatre company in Los Angeles that has produced five original plays.
 Her friend and HoneyPot co-founder Heather Reid wrote Dear Bernard, which Fox helped produce.

 Fox is a musician; she plays guitar (badly, she says) and has a drum kit.
 She sings and writes songs, most notably the song "Lullabye" for the movie Traveling Companion as well as the song "Satellite," which she published on her official web site.
 Fox and her CSI co-star Marg Helgenberger sang "Stand by Me" as a duet at the fourth annual benefit called "What A Pair 4—A Celebration of Women's Duets" to benefit breast cancer research at the John Wayne Cancer Institute.
-It was held Sunday June 11, 2006, at the Wiltern/LG Theatre.
+It was held on June 11, 2006, at the Wiltern/LG Theatre.

 Activism and politics

 Fox is a supporter of the Human Rights Campaign and has been a dedicated vegetarian since the age of 19, working with PETA to help promote vegetarianism and also working with ADI to bring light to the suffering of animals in circuses.
 She has a purse named after her by the Montréal company Matt & Nat, which designs vegan purses.
-Fox attended and read at the Los Angeles book launch of Karen Dawn's Thanking The Monkey, and was seen on Access Hollywood discussing how being vegetarian helps the environment.
+Fox attended and read at the Los Angeles book launch of Karen Dawn's Thanking the Monkey, and was seen on Access Hollywood discussing how being vegetarian helps the environment.
 In 2008, Fox volunteered her time to film a Public Service Announcement for the New York–based non-profit Orangutan Outreach, which supports Borneo Orangutan Survival and other projects aimed at ensuring the orangutan's continued survival.
 The 30-second clip was shown on Animal Planet during the award-winning series Orangutan Island.